golems/grip2_plugin/README.md

-grip2_plugin - Point Cloud
+grip2_plugin - Laser scan
 ==========================

-Repository for Grip2 plugins for point clouds
+Triggers a 3D laser scan and displays the point cloud in visualization window